egnptr/Yeongwha/README.md

 # Yeongwha
+An android app made with kotlin using TMDb API
 HCI Project Group 1

-An android app made with kotlin using TMDb as the base data